 The Yodeck Playbox (or Raspberry Pi in general) includes a CEC adapter on its HDMI monitor port.
 CEC is a standard communication protocol supported by most major TV manufacturers.
 It allows for a playback device (the Yodeck Playbox) to power on, power off, and switch video inputs on a CEC-enabled TV.
 Check out the CEC compatibility chart.

-If you are using a PC as the Yodeck player, CEC is not supported at all.
-The software will attempt to turn off the HDMI/VGA port, but this might not be supported by your hardware.
-Same goes if you use a HDMI-to-VGA adapter on the Yodeck Playbox.
+If you use a HDMI-to-VGA adapter on the Yodeck Playbox, the software will attempt to turn off the HDMI/VGA port, but this might not be supported by this hardware.

 In the future, we will provide support for using infrared LEDs to switch the monitor on or off through IR, just like normal TV remotes do.
 For large installations, we can support custom solutions, like the above, or custom serial connections to monitors.
 Also, we will be providing programming hooks that will allow you to create custom scripts to power the monitor on/off.